binhnguyennus/awesome-scalability/README.md

 > "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, Vietnamese refugee, CTO of Uber Technologies Inc.

 #### If you are preparing for a System Design interview :ocean:
 > Checking out some [interview notes](#interview) and [real-world architectures with completed diagrams](#architectures) to get a comprehensive view before designing your system on whiteboard.
-Keep fighting :fist: Good luck :four_leaf_clover:
+Good luck :four_leaf_clover:

 #### Community Power :mountain_cableway::aerial_tramway::mountain_cableway:

 > Contributions are greatly welcome!
 You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).

 > If you find this project helpful, please share on your chat groups, [on Twitter](https://ctt.ec/V8B2p), or [on Weibo](http://t.cn/RnjFLCB) so more people can be helped!
 Power is gained by sharing knowledge, not hoarding it.
-Thank you, bro :thumbsup: Happy coding :hibiscus:
+Thank you! :hibiscus:

 ## Contents
 - [Principles](#principles)